 A socialist economic system will be established for the purpose of ensuring a just and communist society free from human exploitation.

-Secularism and religious freedom
+Secularism and religious freedom of Bangladeshi people

 To implement the policy of secularism

 (A) all forms of communalism,

 (B) the granting of political status to any religion by the State,